Vui-Chee/Tetris-Solarized/README.md

 5. Game ends when a block passes over the top of the container.
 6. If the score is within the top 10, it will be recorded.

-## How to package?
+## How to run?
-Run `npm run package-mac`.
-Then `cd release-builds/tetris-solarized-darwin-x64/` and you will see a .app file.
-Click on it to run the app.
+Run `npm i` to install the packages and to start in development mode, run `npm start`.
+That's it.